themorlan/openREM/docs/skindosemap.rst

 Monte Carlo validation has been carried out for a Siemens Artis zee system for the body section of the phantom: openSkin results were within &pm; 20&percnt;
-of the Monte Carlo results (see `this thesis`_ on the University of Manchester research website).
+of the Monte Carlo results (`Platten 2023`_).
 Skin dose values depend on the accuracy of the x-ray system's dose at reference point and DAP values.
 For other types of x-ray system the results are for indication only as they have not been validated.

 If you would like to help with validation of `openSkin`_ please do go ahead and feed back your findings to Jonathan Cole at `jacole`_ and David Platten at `dplatten`_.

+.. _Platten 2023:

+Platten, D 2023, "Monte Carlo simulation of skin dose distribution from interventional cardiology procedures", Doctor of Clinical Science thesis, The University of Manchester, Manchester, UK (`link to thesis`_).

 .. _`phantom design`: http://bitbucket.org/openskin/openskin/wiki/Phantom%20design
 .. _`openSkin`: http://bitbucket.org/openskin/openskin